 Most people who find themselves out of work, tend to apply for any job that remotely has anything to do with what they use to do.
 The problem is, that if you take a job that is underneath your skill set, you might not be happy with the outcome.
 Though most people will have that any job is a good job, your potential employer may be aware of your want to get a better job.
 Most employers spend money on hiring you and training you, and if you bounce at the first sign of a better job, it’s money wasted.
 It’s a job employers market meaning they get the choice…and a bouncer is not someone they want.
 I can tell you that from personal experience when I saw someone with a recent job accepted (within the last couple of months), I listed them as a bouncer, and eliminated them from my choices.

 One of the things people forget is that it’s not just your skills that get you a job, it’s your personality.
 I tend to think that in the jobs that I have had, I was hired by my personality, and my resume got me in the door, but my selling myself is what actually got the job.
 People say a first impression is important, and that’s the way I look at my resume, it’s the first impression, to see if I meet their minimum requirements..then when they contact me, it’s up to me to make myself worthwhile to them.
 Most companies want someone who can communicate well and will get along with the staff.
 Also don’t feel bad to brag a little bit, but just don’t overdo it.

 5. Know the Company

-Just like an company that advertises makes sure their ads are targeted to a particular market, make sure you tailor your communications and yourself to the company you are interviewing with.
-The best way to do that, is to know the company.
-This will help you tailor your questions, you interview style.
-Even though I personally think it’s dumb, but make sure you know about the company you are interviewing at.
-In a tight economy any little advantage helps, and it may be stupid but every little thing helps.
+Just like a company that advertises makes sure their ads are targeted to a particular market, make sure you tailor your communications and yourself to the company you are interviewing with.
+The best way to do that is to know the company.
+This will help you tailor your questions and your interview style.
+Even though I personally think it’s dumb, make sure you know about the company you are interviewing at.
+In a tight economy, any little advantage helps, and it may be stupid but every little thing helps.